 Presentation of research indicating the decline of empathy in college-age students (10 minutes)

-Interactive discussion of the definition of empathy and the dimensions of empathic behavior (intellectual and affective); consideration of empathy as a process (search, sort, interpret) Participants are invited to add any elements that they feel relevant and important to one’s ability to feel empathy for another.
+Interactive discussion of the definition of empathy and the dimensions of empathic behavior (intellectual and affective); consideration of empathy as a process (search, sort, interpret).
+Participants are invited to add any elements that they feel relevant and important to one’s ability to feel empathy for another.
 (10 Minutes)

 Introduction of the Activity: participants are given 5 minutes to reflect on their personal experiences, and identify one specific experience where they suddenly felt that they understood the perspective of another, and could understand the other’s feelings.
 In this reflection, participants are encouraged to think of the context, to go back to that time in their mind, and note what happened before this awareness, the details of any interaction that brought about this sense of awareness, the feelings and significance of the insights into the feelings of another.
 After silent reflection, we ask participants to write for 5 minutes, noting as much detail as possible about the specific experience that they identified—what was happening before, the process, specific insights, and the broader context.
 We suggest this writing process be done by stream of consciousness, by putting pen to paper and continuously writing without stopping for the 5 minutes.
 (10 minutes)